frisen-lab/TREX/README.md

 - Histograms of how many viral cloneID molecules have been found in each cell
 - Histograms of how many molecules of each unique cloneID have been found in the dataset
 - Histograms of How many unique cloneIDs per cell have been found

+# TREX development

+It is highly recommended that you develop TREX within a separate virtual environment:

+    python3 -m venv --prompt trex .venv
+    source .venv/bin/activate

+Install TREX in "editable" mode:

+    pip install -e .

+Install `pre-commit` and install the pre-commit hooks (these run at `git commit` time and do some checks on the to-be-committed files):

+    pip install pre-commit
+    pre-commit install